Humans’ closest relatives are threatened with extinction

 WHAT ARE APES ACTUALLY ?

 Differing from monkeys due to their lack of a tail, apes have broader chests and shoulder joints.
 This allows them to swing rather than run and jump through trees.
-Despite their only being a handful of ape species, they generally pose a higher level of intelligence than the hundreds of monkey species.
+Despite there being only a handful of ape species, they generally pose a higher level of intelligence than the hundreds of monkey species.
 Through time and development, ape vocalisations led to humans being able to verbally communicate as we do today.